ML0002/hello-world/README.md

 The first GitHub Project in CMPINF 0010

-Group member: Maggie Lin and Zipan Huang
+Group member: Maggie Lin and Zipan Huang and Ammar Alabboodi